cheminfo/nmrium-docs/docs/10_general/05_global_concepts/05_global_concepts.md

 ## Main Layout

-The NMRium interface is divided into several key areas:
+The NMRium interface is divided into four key areas: Left - Top - Central - Right.

 - **Left Sidebar (Toolbar):** Contains context-sensitive tools such as peak picking, integration, and annotation.
 The available tools change depending on the current mode or selection.